tobuhl/ulam-spiral/README.md

   - 7 = right down

 + `start` is the integer > 0 in the center point
-+ `incrementNumber` is an integer > 0 which describes the amount added to the current after every step
++ `incrementNumber` is an integer > 0 which describes the amount added to the current number after every step

 ## Example